cecilia-lin/CSE151A_Pokemon_Classification/FINAL.md

 ## Discussion

+### EDA
+When we first explored the type of files in the dataset, we realized that we will be using python's built in libraries like PIL, so we decided it would be beneficial to get rid of them as there were very few of them.

+Also, when we were looking at the images, we realized there were certain classes of water-type pokemons where there fins looked like wings, we decided to drop them as well as it could deviate the model from generalizing due to bad examples.

+### Data Preprocessing
+The images had different sizes, so we had to get them all to same size to use it as an input to a model.
+Also, the images were fairly huge in size, even as big as 1024x1024, and having bigger images mean more variables to learn, so, we decided to resize the images to 224x224.
+This number was chosen because we had an idea that we will try resnet, and that's the input size for resnet.

+We also normalized pixel values for a swift training and did a Train/Validate/Test splits for 80/10/10 on the data.

+Also, since the labels were "Winged" and "Not Winged", we made it a numeral value for model with 0 being "Not Winged" and 1 being "Winged"

+### Models

+1. **Logistic Regression**:
+   We knew that using Logistic Regression would not be a good idea for this usecase because images often have non-linear relations and it also can't adjust for zoom in images, the idea behind doing this was to make sure the initial pre-processing works well and also get a good baseline model.
+As expected, the model did not perform well, so we had our eyes set on SVC and KNN to see how well of an improvement can we get.

+2. **SVM**:
+   We again had an idea that SVM wouldn't be the best model to use since it again captures linear-relations, but it would be better that Logistic Regression since using kernel methods would allow us to have non-linear modifications for individual features.
+The idea was to test the new method we've learned in class and expreiment with how well it works.
+It did offer a significant improvement over the last method but still fell short on our expectations.
+So we continued on the second model we wanted to test, the KNN

+3. **KNN**
+   This was pure experiment, we thought using grouping similar images to get the label would result in good performance, but we were unsure on if it would be successful in using pixel values to group images, as many factors like brightness, colors, etc would come in play.
+The results were disappointing as the performance was worse than before, so we decided to move onto Deep Learning models.

+4. **ResNet18**
+   We knew that Deep Learning would outperform traditional machine learning models in this case as it excels at catching complex relations in images, we chose resnet specifically becuase of the amount of recommendations it had online, and we decided to start with the most basic 18-layer variant of it which delivered excellent results, so we chose it as our final model and didn't contiue to train complex models

+### Key ML Learnings from this Project
 1. **Class Imbalance**:
    - Logistic Regression and KNN struggled with classifying the minority class, as evidenced by their low precision and recall for winged Pokémon.
    - ResNet18 and SVM handled class imbalance better, with ResNet18 achieving the highest performance due to its ability to capture complex visual features.